TOP

 Divisions of KPA

 Division 1.
-Clinical
+Korean Clinical Psychology Association

 Clinical psychology, which is called the flower of psychology, is a professional field of psychology concerned with the research, education, counsel, prevention, and rehabilitation of psychological pain and health of human beings, as well as psychological treatment and psychological evaluation.
 The Korean Academic Society of Clinical Psychology, which was founded in 1964, was the first branch of the Korean Psychological Association, and it promotes interaction among mental health experts as an academic society combining both the theoretical/scientific and the applicative/clinical aspects of psychology.